rendznicoy/rendznicoy/README.md

 ![Profile Banner](https://github.com/rendznicoy/rendznicoy/blob/main/LinkedIn%20Cover%20Image.png)

-👋 Hello there!
+Hello there!
 I'm  Rene, a freelance software developer with a passion for problem-solving and building user-centered applications.
-Over my academic journey, I've developed expertise in programming, machine learning, web development, and design, always striving to build scalable systems with clean code and thoughtful UI/UX.
+Over my academic journey, I've developed expertise in programming, web development, and design, always striving to build scalable systems with clean code and thoughtful UI/UX.

 I'm equal parts creative and technical—because why not both?
 Currently gaining more experience with full-stack development and UI/UX design, while contributing to freelance projects and building solutions that make a difference.